silanthro/stores-client/content/docs/cookbook/get-tasks-in-slack.md

 To get started, we first set the following environment variables in our `.env` file:

 - `TODOIST_API_TOKEN`: The API key of your Todoist account (see below)
-- `SLACK_WEBHOOKS`: The webhook URL of the Slack channel for the AI agent to post in (see below)
+- `SLACK_WEBHOOKS`: The channels and respective webhook URLs for the AI agent to post in (see below)
 - `<COMPANY>_API_KEY`: The API key of the model you want to use

 ### Todoist API key